Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Preliminaries and Problem Statement

 \begin{definition} \rm (Resilient Omniscience) Given a system dynamics of the form (\ref{eq.dyn}), a network represented by the graph $\mathcal{G}$, and an observer model at each node given by (\ref{eq.obs}), a state estimation design is said to achieve \textit{resilient omniscience} if $\lim_{k \to \infty} \vert \hat{x}_i[k]-x[k] \vert = 0, \forall i \in \mathcal{R}$, regardless of the actions of any $f$-locally bounded set of smart spoofers. \end{definition}

-The problem dealt with in this paper is the design of a distributed estimation scheme proper to cope with smart spoofers threatening a given cyber network observing an LTI system.
+This paper investigates the design of a distributed estimation scheme, proper to cope with smart spoofers threatening a given cyber network that is observing an LTI system.
 For this purpose, based on the assumptions on the network communications protocol and the smart spoofer adversarial model, we first present the distributed estimation scheme under a specific network topology.
-Next, we analyse the required constraints on the graph topology which guarantee resilient omniscience by all regular nodes using the proposed estimation law in the network.
+Next, we analyze the required topology constraints which guarantee resilient omniscience of all regular nodes that update their estimates using the proposed estimation strategy.